Lake Elberta Park

 Community Involvement

-The Apalachee Audubon Society has taken a keen interest in Lake Elberta Park, working to enhance the habitat and educate the community about its ecological importance.
+The Apalachee Audubon Society has taken Lake Elberta under its wing (pun intended), working to improve the habitat and spread awareness about this ecological oasis.

 All Features & Facilities